 “PPE is only needed in a very small number of cases:

 where an individual child, young person or other learner becomes ill with coronavirus (Covid-19) symptoms and only then if a distance of 2 metres cannot be maintained

-where a child, young person or learner already has routine intimate care needs that involve the use of PPE, in which case the same PPE should continue to be used.
+where an individual child, young person or other learner already has routine intimate care needs that involve the use of PPE, in which case the same PPE should continue to be used.

 “The PPE that should be used in the following situations when caring for someone with symptoms of coronavirus (Covid-19) is as follows: